tencentyun/intlcloud-documents/yehe_doc/计算/容器服务/购买指南/购买弹性集群/资源规格_intl_en.md

 ## Supported Regions
 The following table describes the regions, availability zones, and resource types that are currently supported by EKS.
-In the future, EKS will be supported in other regions.

 <table class="table-striped">
 <tbody>